RequestNetwork/requestNetwork/packages/docs/docs/guides/8-glossary.md

 ## Multi-signature

 Multi-signature (multisig) wallets allow multiple parties to require more than one key to authorize a transaction.
-The needed number of signatures is agreed at the creation of the wallet.
+The needed number of signatures is agreed upon at the creation of the wallet.
 Multi-signature addresses have a much greater resistance to theft.

 ## Private Key